my10c/naemon-nagios-servers-config/README.md

 ```

 ### netgate
-under the netgate directory there are  2 scipt
+under the netgate directory there are  2 scripts
 * check\_info
 * check\_uptime